ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.pl-pl.md

 ---
-title: Using the OVHcloud Managed Kubernetes LoadBalancer
+title: Expose your app deployed on an OVHcloud Managed Kubernetes Service
-excerpt: Find out how to use and deploy an OVHcloud Managed Kubernetes LoadBalancer
+excerpt: Find out how to use and expose your app deployed on an OVHcloud Managed Kubernetes Service
-updated: 2024-09-11
+updated: 2024-09-23
 ---

 > [!warning]
-> This documentation is about "LoadBalancer for K8s".
-If you want to benefit from the future MKS LoadBalancer implementation based on Octavia LoadBalancer, please refer to [this page](/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/).
+> The Loadbalancer section of this documentation is about "LoadBalancer for Managed Kubernetes Service.
+If you want to benefit from the new MKS LoadBalancing solution "Public Cloud LoadBalancer" based on Octavia LoadBalancer, please refer to [this page](/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer).
 >
-> To force the usage of "LoadBalancer for K8s" in your MKS cluster, add this annotation `loadbalancer.ovhcloud.com/class: iolb` to your K8s Service.
+> To force the usage of "LoadBalancer for Managed Kubernetes" in your MKS cluster, add this annotation `loadbalancer.ovhcloud.com/class: iolb` to your Kubernetes Service.
 >
-> Note: "LoadBalancer for K8s" will be replaced by the Octavia implementation.
+> Note: Starting from MKS Kubernetes version 1.31, "LoadBalancer for Managed Kubernetes" is no longer the default loadbalancer solution and will be replaced by Public Cloud Loadbalancer.
 >

 ## Objective